SeanRussell-GitHub/Employee-Management-System/README.md

 WHEN I choose to add an employee
 THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database
 WHEN I choose to update an employee role
+THEN I am prompted to select which employee role to update, what to change the title to be, what the salary of the role to be, and then I am shown a table of the changes
+WHEN I choose to update an employee's role
-THEN I am prompted to select an employee to update and their new role and this information is updated in the database
+THEN I am prompted to select an employee to update and their new role this information is then updated in the database
 ```

 ## Database Structure